'Rust' director told authorities Alec Baldwin was practicing drawing his gun when weapon discharged - KRDO

 Souza also confirmed to an investigator that he heard the term “cold gun” on set, meaning the firearm should have been empty.

-The investigator said Souza was unaware of anyone on set being checked to see if they had live ammunition on them before or after the scenes were filmed.
+The investigator said Souza was unaware of anyone on set being checked to see whether they had live ammunition on them before or after the scenes were filmed.

 “The only thing checked are the firearms to avoid live ammunition being in them.
 Joel (Souza) stated there should never be live rounds whatsoever near or around the scene,” the affidavit said.